Civljane

 Civljane (Цивљане) is a village and municipality in Šibenik-Knin County, Croatia.
-With only 239 inhabitants, it is the smallest municipality in Croatia by population.
+With only 239 inhabitants, Civljane was the smallest municipality in Croatia by population in 2011.
 Civljane is an underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.

 History

 In the 9th century, probably during the time of Duke Branimir of Croatia, the Church of Holy Salvation (Crkva sv.
 Spasa) was built in Cetina, near Vrlika, then called Vrh Rike.
 It is the only Croatian early medieval church with almost entirely preserved walls.

-The Eastern Orthodox Church of Holy Salvation on the spring of the Cetina River was built in 1940, founded by Marko Četnik and his wife Jelena.
+The Serbian Orthodox Church of Holy Salvation on the spring of the Cetina River was built in 1940, founded by Marko Četnik and his wife Jelena.
 The church was rebuilt in 1974.

 Population

 As of 2011, there are 188 Serbs, making up 78.7% of the population, and 44 Croats, making up 19.7% of the population, and 7 others.
 There are 216 Croatian speakers, and 4 Serbian speakers.

-According to the 2011 census, the municipality had 239 inhabitants, situated in two villages: